 1. Is This A Good Keyword?

 If the keyword makes sense and you think it’s useful to your audience, then yes, it’s a good one.
 I really don’t care how much traffic it’s getting.
-Even if 1 person a month finds that post and buys something because of it, that’s 1 sale per month for the next X amount of years my business is in operation.
+Even if 1 person a month finds that post and buys something because of it, that’s 1 sale per month for the next 10+ of years my business is in operation.

 - Required: Keyword in title & URL